HakkanShah/404Gotcha/README.md

-Readme Will be added soon
+README Will be added soon.